TristanWebber/garage_monitor/esp_bare_c/README.md

 ## Getting started

 As a path of least resistance, this project will use ESP-IDF tools to compile and flash.
 So consider the prerequisites of this project as having the [ESP toolchain](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html) installed for the ESP32C3.
-This subproject is based on a linux environment, and doesn't explicitly identify any other system dependencies.
+This subproject was developed in a linux environment, and doesn't explicitly identify any other system dependencies.
 At the time of writing, v5.3.1 is the stable release.

 The items that will be borrowed from the ESP toolchain will be:
 - The `riscv-esp-elf-gcc` cross compiler.